 I am a polymer artist in Fort Collins, Colorado and a teacher of polymer clay workshops for over 16 years.
 For the last several years I’ve taught nationally and throughout Europe.

 My journey with polymer clay began in 1995 when I bought my 8-year-old niece the complete Fimo clay assortment and found I couldn’t keep my hands off of it.
 I am captivated by color and find rich combinations intoxicating.
-I enjoy the process of mixing colors to obtain a particular hue.
+I enjoy the process of mixing colors to obtain a particular hue and combining colors to produce sumptuous palettes.
 When I work with polymer clay I like to challenge myself by using new color combinations, especially those outside of my “comfort zone.”

 I have been involved in art in one form or another all my life.
 My art reflects my passion for nature and color.
 Many of my themes are botanical, undoubtedly influenced by the hundreds of hours I spent examining plants in nature and under a microscope during my career as a biologist/ecologist.
 Stylized landscapes and rock forms also appear frequently in my work, reflecting the many months I spent studying and mapping vegetation in California, the Rocky Mountains and the Arctic.
 Nature-based design elements from the Art Nouveau and Arts and Crafts periods often appear as well.